advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter4.md

 Figure 4-17.
 Linux CPU scheduling of threads waiting for I/O.

 This means that these threads waiting for I/O have little impact on other active threads.
-In MySQL, transaction lock waits function similarly to I/O waits¡ªthreads voluntarily block themselves and wait to be activated, which is generally manageable in cases where conflicts are not severe.
+In MySQL, transaction lock waits function similarly to I/O waitsâ€”threads voluntarily block themselves and wait to be activated, which is generally manageable in cases where conflicts are not severe.

 It is worth mentioning that it is advisable to avoid having a large number of threads waiting for the same global latch or lock, as this can lead to frequent context switches.
 In NUMA environments, it can also cause frequent cache migrations, thereby affecting MySQL's scalability.